andrewsiah/compliantGPTSummarizer/README.md

 Note: because of the way `langchain` loads the `LLAMA` embeddings, you need to specify the absolute path of your embeddings model binary.
 This means it will not work if you use a home directory shortcut (eg. `~/` or `$HOME/`).

 ## Test dataset
-This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.
+This repo contains 10 emails.
+5 with secret files.
+5 with promotional noise (junk).

 ## Instructions for ingesting your own dataset